gp-ryu/webLinker/README.md

 2. Activate the target conda env or set the evironment variable `CONDA_PREFIX` to point to the location of the conda env.

 3. Do configure before run the service.
-Follow the instruction.
+You can just follow the instruction to do that.
 ```
 ./webLinker config
 ```